jordanpapaditsas/info-nest/README.md

 # Info-Nest

-## Admin Dashboard with CSS Grid
+## Description

-This dashboard is designed to provide an efficient interface for managing various aspects of your application.
+This admin dashboard is designed to provide an efficient interface for managing various aspects of your application.
 It utilizes CSS Grid and HTML to create a responsive and visually appealing admin panel.

 ## Live Preview
 **https://jordanpapaditsas.github.io/info-nest/**